famosamuyiwa/BasicTextMetrics/README.md

 Most Common Words: Find the most common words in a text.

 Installation
-You can install TextMetrics using pip: pip install textmetrics
+You can install Basictextmetrics using pip: pip install BasicTextMetrics

 Usage
-Here's a quick example demonstrating the usage of TextMetrics:
+Here's a quick example demonstrating the usage of BasicTextMetrics:

 python
 Copy code
-from textmetrics import core
+from basictextmetrics import core

-text = "This is a sample text for demonstrating the textmetrics package." print("Word count:", core.word_count(text)) print("Character count:", core.char_count(text)) print("Average word length:", core.avg_word_length(text))
+text = "This is a sample text for demonstrating the BasicTextMetrics package." print("Word count:", core.word_count(text)) print("Character count:", core.char_count(text)) print("Average word length:", core.avg_word_length(text))